Cook Fires & Beach Fire

 Above Ground Fire Pit – A fire pit of noncombustible material such as steel, stone, brick, or masonry.

 Below Ground Burning Pit – A below ground fire pits at least four inches in depth and shall be surrounded on the outside, above ground, by a noncombustible material such as steel, stone, brick, or masonry.

 Chimineas – A portable fire pit of noncombustible material such as steel, brick, or masonry that has a chimney.

 Cook Fire – A fire in a fire pit whether above or below ground, fixed or portable, that is no bigger than 3 feet wide and a flame height no taller than 2 feet.
 Used for cooking only.
-All cook fires have to be out by midnight.

 Portable Fire Pits – An above ground and portable pit constructed of steel, brick, or masonry.
 This pit must be used in accordance with the manufacturer’s specifications and these regulations.

 Residents and property owners 18 years and older may have a small cook fire on their private property without a permit from the fire department.
 However, the burning of brush, slash, construction debris, grass, and leaves is strictly prohibited outside of the burning season.

 Chimineas, burning pits, and fire pits commercially purchased or made may be used within the Town of Sandwich limits provided they are used properly.
 Flames in pits shall not exceed 3 feet in width and 2 feet in height.
 Precautions should be taken in areas bordering tall grass and brush.

 Any fires should not be left unattended whether it is produced by a grill, chimney, or fire pit.
 All fires should be completely extinguished when done being used.